JessicaBarclay/async-in-csharp/README.md

 * When the `await` keyword is applied, it suspends the calling method and yields control back to its caller until the awaited task is complete.
 * `await` can only be used inside an `async` method.

+Use `await` with a `Task` or `Task<T>` to retrieve results and validate that it completed successfully.

 #### Naming

 Asynchronous methods in TAP include the `async` suffix after the operation name for methods that return awaitable types, for example, an asynchronous `Get` operation that returns a `Task<String>` can be named `GetAsync`.

 The parameters of a TAP method should match the parameters of its synchronous counterpart and should be provided in the same order.
-However, out and ref parameters are exempt from this rule and should be avoided entirely.
+However, `out` and `ref` parameters are exempt from this rule and should be avoided entirely.

 #### Exceptions